-Having a major station on the East Coast Main Line, Stevenage offers superb connectivity with it only taking 19 minutes to Kings Cross and less than 40 minutes to Cambridge.
-Thameslink services giving direct connections to Farringdon, London Bridge and Gatwick have begun operating in May 2018.

-Stevenage is also situated on the A1 (M) allows access to Cambridge, Peterborough, Northampton and Milton Keynes in less than one hour by road.
+With a major station on the East Coast Main Line, Stevenage offers superb connectivity with 19 minute journey times to Kings Cross and less than 40 minutes to Cambridge.
+Thameslink services giving direct connections to Farringdon, London Bridge and Gatwick have also expanded into Stevenage, with links all the way through to Brighton Stevenage is also situated on the A1 (M) with good access to Cambridge, Peterborough, Northampton and Milton Keynes in less than one hour by road.

-In addition, two international airports are within easy reach of Stevenage: London Luton (14 miles) and London Stansted (29 miles)
+In addition, two international airports are within easy reach of Stevenage: London Luton (14)